BradKentAllen/NomiNomiV2/NomiNomi.md

 ## Software Technical Notes

 - GPS
+    - When there is no fix, the FIX pin and Red LED  pulse up and down once every second.
+When there is a fix, the pin is low (0V) for most of the time, once every 15 seconds it will pulse high for 200 milliseconds
     - GPS returns NMEA in format DDMM.MMMM but the circuit python library parses this to **decimal degrees**.
     - Haversine:  https://pypi.org/project/haversine/
     - angle:  https://towardsdatascience.com/calculating-the-bearing-between-two-geospatial-coordinates-66203f57e4b4